Dry January: The best non-alcoholic tipples for your home bar

 Botivo

 Made in Hertfordshire, Botivo is a small batch non-alcoholic aperitif-inspired drink.
-Currently on batch 16, the slow-sipping botanical takes a year to make and imbibes a unique flavour profile that layers bittersweet, herbal and citrusy flavour notes.
+Currently on batch 26, the slow-sipping botanical takes a year to make and offers a unique flavour profile that layers bittersweet, herbal and citrusy flavour notes.
 It is also unpasteurised, making it a low calorie and antioxidant rich option that’s great for your gut.
 Serve over ice with soda or tonic and a wedge of orange to bring your love of negronis into Dry January.
+Order now and receive a free pair of yellow Botivo socks to boot.

 There’s no need to replace that glass of wine at dinner with water just yet.
-Wednesday’s Domaine is a great non-alcoholic wine alternative.
-The alcohol-free wines are packed with natural flavours and pair perfectly with food.
-The white Piquant is made from Airen Blanco grapes for a sweet, crisp flavour profile while the Sanguine is made using Tempranillo grapes with hints of plum and blackcurrant.
+Wednesday’s Domaine is a great non-alcoholic wine alternative offering bottles packed with natural flavours that pair perfectly with food.
+The white Piquant is made from Airen Blanco grapes for a sweet, crisp flavour profile while the Elan rosé uses both Airen Blanco and Tempranillo grapes for a pink-hued fruity taste, full of body and summery aromas.
 All the taste of a well-made wine with none of the mid-week hangover.
 Cheers!

 Black Lines Shirley Temple

-If a non-alcoholic spirit isn’t enough to help you make it through Dry January, why not look to one of the best-known non-alcoholic cocktails?
+If a non-alcoholic spirit isn’t enough to get you through Dry January, why not look to one of the best-known non-alcoholic cocktails?
 Black Lines drew inspiration from the iconic virgin cocktail for its take on the Shirley Temple.
-Bottling up a mix of grenadine, ginger ale, raspberry soda, fresh lemon, blood orange and a dash of bitters, the Black Line Shirley Temple is an elegant option for January soirées when served over ice and topped with an orange slice and a maraschino cherry.
+Bottling up a mix of grenadine, ginger ale, raspberry soda, fresh lemon, blood orange and a dash of bitters, the Black Lines Shirley Temple is an elegant option for January soirées when served over ice and topped with an orange slice and a maraschino cherry.

 Atopia Spiced Citrus